blazingdrummer/BakedLanguageEdits/README.md

 ### TODO
   - considering making a mod specific to this pack that would allow me handle the cases that AssetPlus can't, such as editing the tooltips of modded items at runtime or calculating the current proc chance of items (ie replicating the function of ItemStatsMod)
-  - waiting on Hopoo to add support for editing AffixYellow and give AffixHaunted a texture
+  - waiting on Hopoo to add support for editing AffixYellow

 ## Changelog
 `v1.0.0`